WHAT IS IT?

 Madajet®: No-Needle Device

-During SimpleVas® Vasectomy, Dr. Guarín uses special instruments to perform the procedure through a single tiny access-opening on the front side of the scrotum.
-The 1/4-inch slit usually seals within hours, so no stitches are needed.
+During SimpleVas® Vasectomy, Dr. Guarín uses special instruments to perform the procedure through a SINGLE tiny access-opening (about ¼ of an inch) on the front side of the scrotum.
+This usually seals within hours, so NO STITCHES are needed.

 Sharp Forceps to enter the skin